The Future of Open Banking, beyond January 2018

 Yvonne Dunn, Partner, Pinsent Masons

-However, as this report suggests Open Banking also brings with it a number of challenges that we must collectively overcome, from: ensuring we gain and maintain consumer trust, to adhering to sound data protection and security practices, whilst creating the right incentives to ensure successful consumer adoption.
+However, as this report suggests Open Banking also brings with it a number of challenges that we must collectively overcome, from: ensuring we gain and maintain consumer trust, to adhering to sound data protection and security practices while creating the right incentives to ensure successful consumer adoption.

 Charlotte Croswell, CEO, Innovate Finance